AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

 Subprogram Parameter Terminology
 ----------------------------------

-* *Actual* parameters are values passed to a call
+* :dfn:`Actual parameters` are values passed to a call

    - Variables, constants, expressions

-* *Formal* parameters are defined by specification
+* :dfn:`Formal parameters` are defined by specification

    - Receive the values passed from the actual parameters
    - Specify the types required of the actual parameters